Graduate Academic Policies

 If you send a letter, it must cite your course code, course name and the mentor’s name as well as your name and College ID number.
 The postmark, e-mail or fax date will constitute the official withdrawal date.

-Withdrawals will be acknowledged with an e-mail from the Office of the Registrar.
 Failure to withdraw as stated above will result in the forfeiture of any refund and may result in a failing grade.
 These policies refer to course withdrawals only.
 If you wish to withdraw from your degree program at the College you must do so in writing to the Office of the Registrar.

 Withdrawal Tuition Refund Schedule